ionelmc/pytest-benchmark/README.rst

 Features
 ========

+.. _calibration:

 Calibration
 -----------

 ``pytest-benchmark`` will run your function multiple times between measurements.
+A `round`is that set of runs done between measurements.
 This is quite similar to the builtin ``timeit`` module but it's more robust.

 The problem with measuring single runs apears when you have very fast code.
 To illustrate:

 .. image:: https://github.com/ionelmc/pytest-benchmark/raw/master/docs/measurement-issues.png
     :alt: Diagram ilustrating issues with measuring very fast code

+In other words, a `round` is a set of runs that are averaged together, those resulting numbers are then used to compute the result tables.
+The default settings will try to keep the round small enough (so that you get to see variance), but not too small, because then you have the timer calibration issues illustrated above (your test function is faster than or as fast as the resolution of the timer).

 Patch utilities
 ---------------

 Suppose you want to benchmark an ``internal`` function from a class: